Save some space - limit the number of old test results

 Read More

-As I wrote in the previous post I am right now reading Clean Code by Robert “Uncle Bob” Martin.
-It is great!
+As I mentioned in my previous post, I am currently reading Clean Code by Robert “Uncle Bob” Martin.
+It’s a great book!

-What I found was that many of the rules that Uncle Bob is talking about in Clean Code will be followed automatically if you adhere to the rules in Object Calisthenics.
+I found that many of the principles Uncle Bob discusses in Clean Code are naturally followed if you adhere to the rules in Object Calisthenics.

-I’ll try it out sometimes - but it looks like a quite bitter pill to swallow when you look at the list…...
+I’ll try this approach out sometime.
+It does seem like a bit of a tough pill to swallow when you look at the list, though.

 Read More

-I have come to a fork in the road of my life (that almost sound like a poem :)).
+I have come to a fork in the road of my life (that almost sounds like a poem :)).

-Today is the last day on the assignment where I have, as ever, learned a lot.
-This time I have picked up SOA, WCF, TFS, AOP and build scripts - and of course SCRUM.
+Today is my last day on this assignment, where I’ve learned a lot.
+This time, I’ve delved into SOA, WCF, TFS, AOP, and build scripts, along with SCRUM.

-The Scrum part of this was almost a religious experience.
-I am a different and better consultant after learning SCRUM.
-I won’t ever go back.
+The SCRUM part of this experience was almost a religious one.
+I feel like a different and better consultant after learning SCRUM, and I don’t think I’ll ever go back.

-The future hold six months together with Albert and Elin.
-I will be “daddy-free” (direct translation of “pappaledig” for all you Swedish readers).
-This is a truly amazing thing that we have in Sweden where you actually get money from the government to be home with your kids.
+The future holds six months with Albert and Elin.
+I will be “daddy-free” (a direct translation of “pappaledig” for all you Swedish readers).
+This is a wonderful benefit in Sweden where you actually receive money from the government to stay home with your kids.
 Amazing!

 Read More

-Yesterday we did a final touch to our build script (by we I mean “I talked about it for five minutes, Christer did it”).
+Yesterday, we made a final touch to our build script (by “we” I mean “I talked about it for five minutes, Christer did it”).

-We wanted to create a bat-file that installs our database in a certain version to a certain environment.
-So - the information we need to be able to do that is only know at runtime in the build-script.
+We needed to create a .bat file that installs our database for a specific version and environment.
+The necessary information is only known at runtime in the build script.

 Read More